Pogba never doubted he would play again after returning from doping ban

 Paul Pogba returns from doping ban for Monaco debut in Ligue 1

-Ex-Juventus and France star midfielder made his return to football, suiting up for Monaco in first game in over two years after drugs ban.
+Ex-Juventus and France star midfielder made his return to football, suiting up for Monaco in first game in more than two years after drug ban.

 The former Juventus and Manchester United player, who joined the Ligue 1 side on a free transfer in June, had not played a competitive match since September 2023.